 In order to re-open addiction keyword bidding, Google has layered in an approval process for addiction facilities to be able to show ads.
 What makes this groundbreaking is that instead of looking for a government certification to verify, Google is working with a third party to CREATE a way to validate rehabs with a LegitScript Addiction Treatment Certification.

 In other words, rather than the federal government or the healthcare industry taking steps to regulate rehabs (which would in turn make sure insurance dollars are being spent for their intended purpose), an advertising giant is dictating which addiction rehabilitation facilities are legitimate.
 Mind blown.

 What it means for rehab marketers

-For advertisers with credible rehab offerings, there are quite a few aspects of this new Addiction Treatment Certification process which pose a challenge, including:
+For advertisers with credible rehab offerings, there are many challenging aspects of this new Addiction Treatment Certification process, including:

 If you’re a marketer in the addiction treatment space, you may decide to bite the bullet on cost and attempt to get LegitScript certified.
 However, as brands continue to get suspended account notices, it might be worth seeking out other channels to reach addicts (and their loved ones) in need.
 There are some inherent distinctions to consider in picking which rehab advertising channel is best for you and your clients:

 1. Where does this channel fall in my customer’s consideration funnel?

 The higher your customer is in the funnel, the farther they are from being ready to make a decision and convert.
 Paid search falls relatively low in the marketing funnel with an audience actively pursuing treatment, so it’s important to replace this function with other bottom-of-funnel strategies or adjust conversion rate and value expectations accordingly.

 2. What are the inherent benefits of this channel?